Nethereum/Nethereum.Docs/docs/event-log-processing.md

 On a single batch iteration the processor follows the high level workflow below.
 If you're not seeing the events you expect - double check this.

 * Get event logs By current block number range
-    * Without filters - grab all logs for current block range
+    * Without filters - grab all logs fgit or current block range
     *  OR
     * With filters - For each filter, retrieve all matching logs for the current block range.
 Then amalgamate and dedupe into one list.
 * Pass each log from the list to each log processor (e.g. processor.Processors) to define if it is a match (e.g. IsLogForEvent?) and add matching logs to batches per log processor (the same log can be processed by many processors).